Regnal number: "The first"

+In Portugal and Sweden, the practice is not consistent.
+In Portugal, Kings Joseph, Louis and Charles are usually referred to as "Joseph I", "Louis I" and "Charles I" although there has not yet been any Joseph II, Louis II or Charles II, but Kings Denis, Edward, Sebastian and Henry are usually referred without the ordinal In Sweden, Sigismund and Adolf Frederick never have ordinals, whereas Frederick I often does.

-The Catholic papacy used the ordinal I under Pope John Paul I, but early popes who are the only ones to have reigned under a certain name are not referred to as "the first" (for instance, Peter the Apostle; his immediate successor Pope Linus; Pope Anacletus, etc., are all referred to without an ordinal).
-The current Pope Francis has declined the use of an ordinal, while on the other hand his Orthodox counterpart Patriarch Bartholomew I of Constantinople is using one, as does Aram I, the catholicos of the Armenian Apostolic Church.
+The Catholic papacy used the ordinal I under Pope John Paul I, but early popes who are the only ones to have reigned under a certain name are not referred to as "the first" (for instance, Peter the Apostle; his immediate successor, Pope Linus, as well as Pope Anacletus, are referred to without an ordinal), but all of them reigned before regnal numbers became a common practice.
+The most recent, Pope Francis (2013–2025), however expressly declined the use of an ordinal, but his Orthodox counterpart, Patriarch Bartholomew I of Constantinople, uses one, as does Aram I, the catholicos of the Armenian Apostolic Church.

-In Austria, Emperors Francis, Ferdinand, Francis Joseph and Charles all styled themselves as "the first" despite the fact that they were all the only Emperors of Austria with those names.
-Three of those names were previously the names of Austrian Archdukes (the Archduchy of Austria was a state within the Holy Roman and Austrian Empires), making three of these emperors Francis II, Ferdinand V, and Charles IV in their capacity as Archdukes.
+In Austria, Emperors Francis, Ferdinand, Francis Joseph and Charles all styled themselves as "the first" although all were the only Emperors of Austria with those names.
+Three of those names were previously the names of Austrian Archdukes (the Archduchy of Austria was a state within the Holy Roman and the Austrian Empires), which makes three of these emperors Francis II, Ferdinand V, and Charles IV in their capacity as Archdukes.
 Francis Joseph was the first Austrian Archduke of that name.

-The use of "The First" ordinal is also common to self-proclaimed ephemeral "kings" or "emperors", such as Napoleon I in France; Dessalines, Christophe and Soulouque in Haiti; Iturbide in Mexico; Zog in Albania; Bokassa in the Central African Empire; Skossyreff in Andorra; Theodore in Corsica; or Norton in San Francisco.
-In these cases they wanted to emphasize the change of regime they introduced or attempted to introduce.
+The use of "The First" ordinal is also common to self-proclaimed ephemeral kings or emperors, such as Napoleon I in France; Jacques I, Henri I and Faustin I in Haiti; Agustín I in Mexico; Zog I in Albania; Bokassa I in the Central African Empire; Boris I in Andorra; Theodore I in Corsica; and "Emperor" Norton I in San Francisco.
+In those cases, they wanted to emphasize the change of regime they introduced or attempted to introduce.

 Pretenders

-It is traditional amongst monarchists to continue to number their pretenders, even though they have never reigned.
-Hence, a supporter of the late Comte de Paris would have referred to him as Henri VII, even though only four men named "Henri" have been King of France.
+It is traditional amongst the various strands of monarchism in France to continue to number their pretenders even though they have never reigned.